-Have you tried to search for Singapore’s statistics on cancer?
+Have you tried to search for statistics on cancer in Singapore?

 You’ll realise that they are all over the place.

-So this page is meant to compile all the important data, trends and statistics on cancer, and it will be constantly updated.
+So this page is meant to compile all the important data, trends and statistics on cancer in Singapore.
+And it’ll be constantly updated to reflect the latest information.

 - likelihood of getting cancer